 It has been obvious for a number of years that prospective students of diverse backgrounds were a focus for recruiters.
 The assumption of conservatives was that this was about politics and affirmative action.
 The broader issue is that the general U.S. population is becoming much more transracial.
 As this shift occurs, any business or organization that wants to thrive has to figure out how to appeal to students of all cultural backgrounds.
 The good news is that Common Application numbers increased in 2023-24, with increased diversity.
 The increase in Common Application submissions also seems to be increasing direct admission to some institutions.
 To secure strong future enrollment, institutions not only have to appeal, but also to engage students of all cultural backgrounds so that they stay and eventually graduate.

 Review of the Supreme Court's rejection of affirmative over the last year reveals a mostly negative impact on institutional diversity, with Inside Higher Education data reflecting considerable variation.
 Black men enrolled at HBCUs had been declining for decades but interest and enrollment at HBCUs surged for 2024.
-Minority enrollment dropped at numerous more selective colleges such as Amherst, Tufts, Brown University, and Harvard.
+Minority enrollment dropped at numerous selective colleges such as Amherst, Tufts, Brown, Harvard, Vanderbilt and others.
+Brown has since launched a new diversity recruitment strategy.
+UCLA bucked the trend by adding Black and Latino students.
 One strategy to protect diversity in enrollment is for more institutions to remain test optional.
 Ending legacy admission may be one of the primary ways to restore trust in higher education as well as accelerate the presumed economic advancement of obtaining a college degree.
 California now prohibits legacy admission for public and private institutions.
 The diversity mix across institutions reveals significant variation including increases for campuses that prioritized increasing economic diversity.
+Study of data from the last century of the 65 most selective institutions found that, while higher education broadly attempted to increase access, elite institutions remained constant with 5% of their students coming from lower-resourced backgrounds.

 Research determined that approximately one third of currently enrolled students have considered dropping out within the last six months.
 Multiple studies attribute the primary causes to be stress, mental health concerns, and cost of attendance but the impact of declining confidence in the value of U.S. higher education could be a contributing factor.
 Graduates for 2025 are pessimistic about the employment prospects.
 A U.S. News survey found that 70% of current students reported some form of mental health challenge, yet most have not sought help on campus.
 Meeting student mental health needs comes in a variety of forms including traditional in-person counseling, tele-health, and early warning initiated by peers.
 One of the biggest questions is if the rise in reports of mental health concerns is the result of learned helplessness, which may best be resolved by helping students learn to seek help and become more resilient.
 Conventional wisdom indicating that exercise is a way to manage stress should not be ignored.